fitzkie/ai-income-pathfinder/SETUP_CHECKLIST.md

 ## 📝 Database Connection String Format

-Your CONNECTION_STRING should look like:
+Your local `.env` should use the **external** connection string (so your laptop can reach it), e.g.:
 ```
-postgresql://user:password@host.railway.internal:5432/railway
+DATABASE_URL=postgresql://user:password@nozomi.proxy.rlwy.net:37154/railway
 ```

-NOT the old Postgres URL format.
-Railway gives you the correct one in the "Connection String" tab.
+Railway also provides an internal URL (`postgresql://...railway.internal`) for services running inside Railway—use that one only inside the deployment environment.

 ## 🆘 If Something Goes Wrong